-The Lassen Community College governance structure involves faculty, staff, administration, students and the community in the planning and operation of the college.
+The Lassen Community College governance structure involves faculty, classified, administration, and students in the planning and operation of the college.

-The governance structure and practices embrace the Lassen Community College values of supporting inclusiveness of individual and community viewpoints in collaborative decision-making processes; promoting mutual respect and trust through open communication and actions; and fostering integrity as the foundation for all we do.
+The governance structure and practices embrace the Lassen Community College values of supporting inclusiveness of individual and student outcomes in collaborative decision- making processes; promoting mutual respect and trust through open communication and actions; and fostering integrity as the foundation for all we do.
 The Governing Board is the final authority for governance at Lassen Community College.
 The Governing Board delegates authority to the Superintendent/President who in turn solicits and receives input through the governance decision-making process.